Creating an EC2 Instance

 In this Lab Step, you launched an EC2 instance.
 You learned key areas of configuration for your EC2 instance using the Launch Instance wizard.
 Although many configuration options were left at their default values, you should have a pretty good understanding of the type of configuration options available to you within the wizard.
 Now that you have a running instance, you can treat it as any other Linux host.
 That is, you can connect to it, install and configure software, develop applications, and other tasks.

 Note: In this Lab Step you learned how to generate your own SSH key pair for connecting to a running Linux instance.
 It is important to learn the mechanics behind accomplishing this.
 However, the Cloud Academy lab engine generates both a PEM and PPK formatted key pair.
-It is made available to you for the sake of convenience in the Your lab data section of the Cloud Academy lab window.
+It is made available to you for the sake of convenience in the Credentials section of the Cloud Academy lab window.
 This is where you initially copied your random student account password used for signing into the AWS console.
 In other Labs, you may be directed to use an existing key (the one generated for you), not create your own key prior to launching an instance.

 Check if the Amazon EC2 instance has been created